M7md-Abaza/ChatApp/README.md

 -> Code Features:

-* It is written with Kotlin Programming language
 * App's Data Fetched from the URLs By Retrofit
 * Animated Transtion from Activity To Anather
 * Build with MVVM Design Pattern ( Model–View–View-Model )